KAY-imaging/OA-pipeline/README.md

 ---
 **Volume rendering** is further performed on the filtered files.
 Ranges for intensity rendering are collected to determine appropriate rendering ranges for each file.

-The volume rendering parameters are adjusted based on the autoranges.
+The volume rendering parameters are adjusted based on the autoranges and then recalculated for appropriate image display.

 ---
 **Interactive thresholding** is applied to the filtered files using the adjusted ranges for threshold rendering thus separating desired structures from the background.